EngineersNeedArt/Anna-Analog-Computer/README.md

 The multiplier and multiplicand are assumed to be within *machine range* and are treated as values between 1.0 and -1.0.
 As such, the product will also always be within *machine range* (between 1.0 and -1.0).
 Consequently, the operator should not overload.
 (If the product ever overloads it is from an input that was already overloaded.)

-A test point and two trim pots are there to allow the mutliplier to be calibrated.
+A test point and two trim pots are there to allow the multiplier to be calibrated.
 (This requires an oscilloscope in order to adjust a triangle wave to run between 1.00 and 4.00 Volts.)
 After calibrating a **MULT** module, I measured it with 49 sample voltages (combinations of 7 voltages for **X** and 7 for **Y**) and measured the product.
 Plotting the results vs. the expected result I submitted the data to an LLM and was told the overall accuracy to be about 2.3% RMS full scale (I am lazy beyond some threshold).
 In general, expect some error from the **MULT** module.

 ### INT Module